unirakun/k-redux-factory/README.md

 ### actions
 The factory returns a reducer (function).
 It also contains actions and selectors as fields.
-We have created some generics actions.
+We have created some generic actions.
 By now, this is not possible to add yours.

 Actions are:
  - `set` : set an array of instances of your ressource